JesusCRIS90/ngx-project-template/README.md

 - .env file with variables ready to apply your information
 - .gitignore file preconfigurated
 - ChatGPT.md file.
 Use this file to struct prompts before ask to chatgpt
+- enviroment folder with config to allow pass from dev to prod automatically
+- angular.json file production file replacement configuration